TommyDreyer/Active-Directory-Lab/README.md

 ### Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Splunk for log ingestion from and analyzing traffic.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- .
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps